-The Epic Highs & Lows of Shia LaBeouf's Journey in Hollywood & Beyond
+Shia LaBeouf's Epic Highs and Lows in Hollywood and Beyond

 Luca Teuchmann/WireImage

-But it was only the beginning.
+And it was only the beginning.
 Later that month he set up shop for five days at a gallery on Beverly Boulevard in Los Angeles, where fans (and not-fans) waited in line for hours for a chance to face a silent LaBeouf, again with a bag over his head, and try to provoke a reaction from him.
 Props were on hand to aid the visitor's cause.
 Word on the street was that he was shedding a tear or two, and if made to cry he would lift up the bag to show you.

 The exhibit, in collaboration with Finnish performance artist Nastja Säde Rönkkö, was called #IAMSORRY and...we made him laugh.
 And cry a solitary tear, though that wasn't our intention.

 LaBeouf was sorrier in June, however, when he was arrested for disturbing a production of Cabaret at Studio 54 on Broadway, starring Michelle Williams.
 The actor, who by then was getting a bit of a reputation, later explained that he had slapped star Alan Cumming's behind (he was reprising his Tony-winning role as Master of Ceremonies) and refused to put out a cigarette when asked.
-Whisky was also involved, he recalled.
+Whiskey was also involved, he recalled.

-He was escorted out during intermission, so as to not further disrupt the show—"do you know who I am?!" he tried to insist to the officers, according to court documents—and a rep for Liza Minnelli, who won an Oscar for playing Sally Bowles in the 1972 film, sent him a copy of the movie—so he'd know how it ended!
+He was escorted out during intermission, so as to not further disrupt the show—"do you know who I am?!" he tried to insist to the officers, according to court documents—and a rep for Liza Minnelli, who won an Oscar for playing Sally Bowles in the 1972 film, sent him a copy of the movie—so he would know how it ended.

 On July 1, 2014, LaBeouf's rep confirmed to E!
 News that, while he hadn't checked into rehab, he was voluntarily getting treatment for alcohol addiction.
 "He understands that these recent actions are a symptom of a larger health problem and he has taken the first of many necessary steps towards recovery," the rep said.
 That November he pleaded guilty to disorderly conduct and avoided both jail and probation because of the steps he'd taken to get help.